 How to Use These Files

-- Identify which version you need and click on the link to access the corresponding Word files in WebDisk.
+- Identify which version you need and click on the link to download the corresponding Word file.

 - Open the downloaded file.
 Instructions appear within the document.